Mandan library closing for next phase of upgrade project

-The Morton Mandan Public Library is temporarily closing to the public beginning Monday as a project to upgrade the facility moves into the second phase.
+The Morton Mandan Public Library has temporarily closed to the public as a project to upgrade the facility moves into the second phase.

 The first phase of the library project included an addition of about 8,000 square feet with a new atrium, a public meeting room that can seat up to 300 people, public restrooms and a bookmobile garage.